Regulating Greed Over Time in Multi-Armed Bandits: Algorithms for regulating greed over time

-Following what has been presented to improve the $\varepsilon$-greedy algorithm in this setting, we introduce in Algorithm \ref{Algorithm::UCB_threshold} a modification of the UCB algorithm.
+Following what has been presented to improve the $\varepsilon$-greedy algorithm in the setting with multiplier function $G(t)$, we introduce in Algorithm \ref{Algorithm::UCB_threshold} a modification of the UCB algorithm.
 We again set a threshold $z$ and, if the multiplier of the rewards $G(t)$ is above this level, the new algorithm exploits the best arm.
 When $G(t)$ is under the threshold, the algorithm is going to play the arm with the highest upper confidence bound on the mean estimate.
+The threshold $z$ can be chosen as suggested in Section \ref{Section::epsilon_threshold}.